The History and Evolution of Wall Skirting in Interior Design

 Moisture Protection: In areas prone to moisture, such as kitchens, bathrooms, and basements, wall skirting helps protect the bottom of the walls from water damage.
 It prevents moisture from seeping into the walls and causing swelling, warping, or mold growth, thereby preserving the integrity of the wall surfaces.

 Ease of Maintenance: Wall skirting facilitates easier maintenance and cleaning of interior spaces.
 Its presence prevents dust, debris, and dirt from accumulating in the gaps between walls and floors, making it easier to keep the area clean and hygienic.
-Additionally, wall skirting can be wiped or dusted without damaging the underlying surfaces.
+Additionally, skirting can be wiped or dusted without damaging the underlying surfaces.

-Enhanced Durability: By providing an extra layer of protection, wall skirting helps prolong the lifespan of interior walls and floors.
+Enhanced Durability: By providing an extra layer of protection, skirting helps prolong the lifespan of interior walls and floors.
 It reduces the likelihood of damage and wear over time, ensuring that the surfaces remain attractive and functional for longer periods.

 Design Considerations with Wall Skirting